 There’s no need to fear. … The work marketers do is becoming more important, not less.

-The two most pivotal innovations of my career have been the Facebook News Feed and Google AdWords.
-The Facebook News Feed was created in 2006 and completely redefined how humans consume and share content, and the immediacy with which they can do both—albeit with some unintended consequences.
-But even earlier came Google AdWords.
+The two most pivotal innovations of my career have been the Facebook News Feed and Google Ads.1 The Facebook News Feed was created in 2006 and completely redefined how humans consume and share content, and the immediacy with which they can do both—albeit with some unintended consequences.
+But even earlier came Google Ads.

-But as Google AdWords and the keyword bidding process became more and more automated, people in our industry got worried about their job security, just as they are now.
+But as Google Ads and the keyword bidding process became more and more automated, people in our industry got worried about their job security, just as they are now.
 But all the worry was for naught.
-The need for good people actually grew during that period of automation—specifically for people who understood the math behind the AdWords auction, the components of the quality score, and, more broadly, the role of search and discovery in a modern marketing mix.
+The need for good people actually grew during that period of automation—specifically for people who understood the math behind the Google Ads auction, the components of the quality score, and, more broadly, the role of search and discovery in a modern marketing mix.

 After all, evolution is insurance against obsolescence.
 With new tools and technology, we evolved our skills and adapted, and now we have the opportunity to do so again, as machine learning innovations launch us into the next battleground for consumer attention: assistance.